eamoe/microservices/README.md

 After implementing ms-flights & ms-reservations microservices, we need to implement a microservices-workspace that binds our microservices into the entire application.

 ## Chapter 10: Releasing Microservices

+Kubernetes is popular because it handles a lot of the work that needs to be done to start containers, check on their health, find services, replicate them, and start them again when they fail.
+This gives our system the resilience and self-healing qualities that will help us meet our guiding principles.

+Helm is a package manager for Kubernetes.
+You need to make multiple calls to the Kubernetes API, letting it know how, when, and where you want to deploy your containers.
+To help manage some of that complexity, we’ll use the Helm packaging tool.